 The family is close, but there have been stressful moments with everyone living on top of each other.
 In moments of tension, which the couple claims are rare, a family member might get off the boat and paddle a kayak or play on the beach.

-The biggest issue is the lack of a safety net.
 “Yeah, like any family, we argue, we get into a fight,” says Niall.
 “We’ll exchange some words and then go off and do our thing.”

 “We have a very big backyard,” jokes Jamie.